Cary McDermott

 Stalking the Soul.
 By Marie-France Hirigoyen.
 Excellent book about the impact of emotional abuse both in the home and at work, and what you can do about it.

+Workplace Bullying By Andrea Needham.
+An exploration of workplace bullying, looking at targets, bullies, and possible workplace solutions.
 Why is it always about you.
 By Sandy Hotchkiss.
 An exploration for the layperson of narcissistic personalities, the type of charismatic person who can be found to be a serial bully in the workplace.
 Includes strategies for protecting yourself from such people in the workplace.

 Simplify Structure Succeed.
 By Shannah Kennedy.
 Assessing your values and what's important to you, and how to shape a life that reflects those values.
 Any time of change is a time to reassess your life's direction.The author rebuilt her own life 'brick by brick' after suffering from chronic fatigue and now works with elite athletes, business people etc. Lots of insights about how to increase strength and resilience through focus and self-care.